Skip to main content

 We are delighted to be able to offer a guided visit to Białowieża National Park as part of the colloquium.

-Białowieża National Park protects the best preserved fragment of Białowieża Forest – last natural forest at the European Lowland Area, having the primaeval character, identical with the one which covered the area of deciduous and coniferous forests years ago.
+Białowieża National Park protects the best preserved fragment of Białowieża Forest – the last natural forest at the European Lowland Area that has the primaeval character of the one that covered the area of deciduous and coniferous forests years ago.

 Białowieża Forest ©Karol Zub